Zen-Watch/zen-watch-ifttt-cloud-functions/README.md

 You can use this IFTTT Cloud Functions pattern to build any recipies.
 Some samples are given below:
 - Build bots for Twitter, Farcaster, Telegram
 - Build Web3 protocol clients such as Uniswap Trading Strategies, XMTP, Push Protocol messaging, AAVE Lending & more
-- Build a Zero-Knowledge (ZK) Proof generator & verifier based on IFTTT trigger payload
+- Build a Zero-Knowledge (ZK) proof generator & verifier based on IFTTT trigger payload
 - Build a Shamir Secret Sharing (SSS) key splitter & merger based on IFTTT trigger payload
 - Build a custom, non-custodial cloud, hot wallets for EVM, Non-EVM using EOA, LIT Actions, LIT PKPs, AWS KMS
 - Build a client for IPFS, Arweave or Fission Codes FVM